nhrobertson/PondPi/README.md

 ## Contribution

 This project is open-source!
 Feel free to fork, modify, and contribute to the development of PondPi.
-Share your ideas and improvements with the community.
+Share your ideas and improvements.

 ---